 Headlamp MUST be at least 100 lumens of brightness, for your own safety on the trails.

-Headlamps MAY be dropped at AS2 Alice Lake, into a bucket that will then be transported to AS7 at Farside for retrieval near the end of your run.
-You are also welcome to carry, or pass along your headlamp to your crew at or after AS2.
+Headlamps MUST be dropped at AS2 Alice Lake, into race provided bins that will then be transported to AS7 at Farside for retrieval near the end of your run.
 Please ensure you label your headlamp with name and bib number.
+ALL RUNNERS DEPARTING AS7 Farside after 6pm MUST CARRY A HEADLAMP WITH THEM.

 When you arrive at AS7 Farside, the headlamps will have been transported there for you from AS2 at Alice Lake.